romychab/effects-hilt-plugin/README.md

-# Hilt plugin for easier implementation of one-time events (a.k.a. side effects) :fire:
+# Hilt plugin for easier implementation of one-time events (a.k.a.
+MVI side effects) :fire:

 Now compatible with KSP and Jetpack Compose starting from version `0.0.7`.